ManosMorf97/Extract-Transform-Load-Procedure/README.md

-# Extract Transform Load procedure
+# Extract Transform Load Procedure

  ### At this project there are 5 steps:
  1) Creation of fake data about devices and insertion in a mysql db.